LAPIS is a fast web API for massive open virus sequencing databases: Methods

 Our approach is based on techniques developed for column-oriented database systems \cite{Abadi_2012}.
 In the pre-processing step, we transform the sequencing data into a columnar format.
-For each position in the aligned nucleotide sequence or in the aligned amino acid sequence, we construct a string with the characters of all sequences at that position (Figure \ref{fig:columnar-format}).
+For each position in the aligned nucleotide sequence or in the aligned amino acid sequence, we construct a string with the characters of all sequences at that position (figure \ref{fig:columnar-format}).
 The $i$-th character in the new, columnar sequence corresponds to the sequence with the ID $i$.
-To find sequences with a mutation at a given position, we then only need to read a single string.
-The columnar sequences are easy to compress (section \ref{sec:compression}), and by compressing them, we can cache them in-memory and eliminate any disk and round-trip time to the database.
+To find sequences with a mutation at a given position, we then only need to read a single string and not filter through each sequence.
+The columnar sequences are easy to compress (section \ref{sec:compression}), and by compressing them, we can cache them in memory and eliminate any disk and round-trip time to the database.

-We evaluate LAPIS' performance on a large dataset of 11'092'385 SARS-CoV-2 sequences from GISAID.
-These are the data underlying the CoV-Spectrum dashboard.
-Table \ref{tab:speed} presents the times that LAPIS needs to find sequences with a certain mutation--an operation that is essential for exploring genomic sequences.
-For the evaluation, we did not cache the responses (see section \ref{sec:caching} for additional speed improvements thanks to caching).